-Musculoskeletal disease is one of the most common conditions affecting Americans today, which is why the Department of Surgery and Perioperative Care chose it as one of its first areas of focus in care.
+The Department of Surgery and Perioperative Care is working to launch new models of care, focusing on some of the more common conditions affecting Americans today, such as musculoskeletal disease.
 The department works closely with clinical experts on its faculty to design evidence-based, person-centered care pathways that focus on helping people get and stay healthy.

-The Musculoskeletal Institute, launching in fall 2017, provides care for everything from severe osteoarthritis to mild ankle sprains.
-The team of experts includes orthopaedic surgeons, physiatrists, associate providers (for example, nurse practitioners and physician assistants), physical therapists, social workers, and nutritionists.
+At the Musculoskeletal Institute, a team of experts provides care for everything from severe osteoarthritis to mild ankle sprains.
+It includes orthopaedic surgeons, physiatrists, associate providers (nurse practitioners and physician assistants), physical therapists, social workers and dietitians.
 By bringing together these experts, the department can better ensure that patients will be connected with the right provider at the right time to address their specific needs and preferences.
+The institute also hosts its Immersion Program in Value-Based Health Care for health care professionals looking to learn firsthand how to design and implement value-based care models within their own organizations.